ggiscool/Connect5/README.md

   Due to a few hold-ups mentioned in the "Technical DIfficulties" section, I could not do as much work on the CSS as I had wanted.
 In the future, I would like to add a theme, add multiple rounds with different randomized themes, add a scorecard for the rounds, add places to enter player names, and dry up my win scenarios code.

 ### Tech Used
+  -HTML, CSS, JavaScript, and jQuery.
+  -Atom for text-editing.

 ### Credits
 https://www.gradient-animator.com/ -- Used to get the background of teh game to fluctuate through a color gradient.